davidsalatic/Recycle/Readme.md

 ## Demo:
 ![](demo.gif)

-### built for the purposes of learning web application development
+### Built for the purposes of learning web application development

 **LANGUAGE:** Serbian